Glass database

-Glass databases are a collection of glass compositions, glass properties, glass models, associated trademark names, patents etc. These data were collected from publications in scientific papers and patents, from personal communication with scientists and engineers, and other relevant sources.
+A glass database is a collection of glass compositions, glass properties, glass models, associated trademark names, patents, etc. These data were collected from publications in scientific papers and patents, from personal communication with scientists and engineers, and other relevant sources.

 History

 Since the beginning of scientific glass research in the 19th century, thousands of glass property-composition datasets were published.
-The first attempt to summarize all those data systematically was the monograph "Glastechnische Tabellen".
+The first attempt to summarize all those data systematically was the monograph Glastechnische Tabellen.
 World War II and the Cold War prevented similar efforts for many years afterwards.

-In 1956, "Phase Diagrams for Ceramists" was published the first time, containing a collection of phase diagrams.
-This database is known today as "Phase Equilibria Diagrams".
+In 1956, Phase Diagrams for Ceramists was published for the first time, containing a collection of phase diagrams.
+This database is known today as Phase Equilibria Diagrams.

-in 1983, the "Handbook of Glass Data" was published, followed by the creation of the Japanese database Interglad in 1991.
-The "Handbook of Glass Data" was later digitalized and substantially expanded under the name SciGlass.
-Currently, SciGlass contains properties of about 400,000 glass compositions, INTERGLAD about 380,000, and "Phase Equilibria Diagrams" includes about 31,000 diagrams.
+in 1983, the Handbook of Glass Data was published, followed by the creation of the Japanese database Interglad in 1991.
+The Handbook of Glass Data was later digitized and substantially expanded under the name SciGlass.
+Currently, SciGlass contains properties of about 400,000 glass compositions, Interglad about 380,000, and Phase Equilibria Diagrams about 31,000.

-in 2019, the SciGlass data was made publicly available on GitHub under the ODC Open Database License (ODbL).
+In 2019, the SciGlass data was made publicly available on GitHub under the ODC Open Database License (ODbL).

-In 2023, the re-emergence of the SciGlass database as SciGlass Sage offered "AI" assistance, a property predictor powered by random forest regression models, and a generator using predictive models in conjunction with genetic algorithms.
+In 2023, the re-emergence of the SciGlass database as SciGlass Sage offered AI assistance, a property predictor powered by random forest regression models, and a generator using predictive models in conjunction with genetic algorithms.

 In 2024, SciGlass Next was created as an open-access web database utilizing the SciGlass data available on GitHub.
 The database is hosted in the public domain of Friedrich Schiller University Jena.

 The website provides comprehensive documentation, including step-by-step instructions and glossaries of properties and symbols used.